 The newspaper Melk & Bloed by Suze May Sho is a heritage & modern art project for the Overijssel theater festival ‘Kunsten op Straat’.
 Melk & Bloed (Milk & Blood) is a white/ red folk art pattern on fabric.
 In 2011 Suze May Sho asked twelve artists / writers for a contribution of 60 x 84 cm, double-sided.
 Twelve contributions are printed on the front and back of twelve sheets, folded together to form the Melk & Bloed newspaper, which was distributed in style to the visitors of the festival.

-I took the hat apart, it consisted of two parts.
-I was also intrigued by the photo of Hendrikje Hooikammer showing her hat in a beautiful way: she bows to show the top of her hat.
-At the same time, the photo also shows unrest because the bow shows her virtue.
+I was intrigued by the photo of Hendrikje Hooikammer showing her hat in a beautiful way: she bows to show the top of her hat.
+At the same time, the photo makes me nervous because the bow shows (her) virtue.
 Beautiful and suffocating at the same time.
-It was also exiting because I did an earlier project named the Commitments in which I photographed heads from above.
+It was exiting because I did an earlier project named the Commitments in which I photographed heads from above.

-I made the photo of Hendrikje Hooikammer again in traditional clothing to repeat the pose.
-The idea was to feel the real friction between the beauty of the headgear and the bending attitude of the woman who radiates virtue.
+To repeat the pose I took the photo of Hendrikje Hooikammer again in traditional clothing with a woman from Staphorst.
+The idea was to feel the real friction between the beauty of the headgear and the bending attitude of the woman that radiates virtue.

-The design on paper is at real size and can be cut out and taped together to make a paper cap.
+The design on paper can be cut out and taped together to make a paper cap.
 In stead of the traditional hat, one can make a totally different piece of headgear.